 Types of Dementia

-There are two main types of dementia: Alzheimer’s Disease and Multi-infarct Dementia.
+There are two common types of dementia: Alzheimer’s Disease and Vascular Dementia.
 In Alzheimer’s disease, the onset of symptoms and the progression of the illness is gradual.
 Although the cause is still unknown, present research suggests that there is a familial tendency and certain chemicals in the brain are lacking.
 As yet, there is no known medical cure for the disease.
-Multi-infarct dementia results from a series of strokes in the brain.
+Vascular dementia results from a series of strokes in the brain and it is also known as post-stroke dementia.

 Symptoms of Dementia